-This fellowship is now closed for applications.
-Interviews will be held on 16 December.
+This fellowship is now open for applications.
+Interviews will be held on Thursday 14 December.

 About the Fellowship